 3. Attend a training event or workshop.

 If earning a degree isn’t possible, all is not lost!
 Training events, workshops, and webinars abound!
-We have a list of more than 60 training sessions on our Training on Demand page, and our AdminPro Training VIP Pass offers training, coaching, and mentoring on a different topic each month.
+We have a list of more than 60 training sessions on our Training on Demand page, and our AdminPro Training VIP Pass offers training on a variety of different topics.

 Your network is also a treasure trove of information regarding upcoming conferences, seminars, and events — and you may even get a significant discount just for being a member of a professional association.